tskit-dev/tsbrowse/README.md

 # tsbrowse
-Inspect large genetic genealogies (e.g. ARGs) stored in the [tskit](https://tskit.dev) "succinct tree sequence" format, via a genome browser style app. _Tsbrowse_ can deal with ARGs of thousands or potentially millions of samples.
+Inspect large genetic genealogies (e.g. ARGs) stored in the [tskit](https://tskit.dev) "succinct tree sequence" format, via a web app.
+_Tsbrowse_ can scale to ARGs with millions of samples.

 It is particularly useful to help evaluate ARGs that have been inferred using tools such as [tsinfer](https://github.com/tskit-dev/tsinfer), [sc2ts](https://github.com/tskit-dev/sc2ts),